PatricReineri/onepiece_cards_collection_app/README.md

 ## Application Overview

-The application is structured into several key areas allowing users to browse sets, track specific rare cards, calculate collection value in real-time, and add new cards via manual entry or camera scanning.
+The application is structured into several key areas allowing users to browse sets, track specific rare cards, calculate collection value in real-time, and add new cards via manual entry.

 ### Pages & Features